 Texas: No. The initial DUA application must be filed online or by telephone through the Texas Tele-Center.
 The disaster assistance period begins with the first week following the date that the major disaster begins.
 Eligibility for DUA benefits will be determined on a week-to-week basis.
 For each week a DUA claim is filed, the reason for being unemployed must be as a direct result of the disaster.
 DUA benefits may not be paid for any week of unemployment that is more than 26 weeks after the declaration date of the disaster.

-South Carolina: There is no formal waiver of the waiting period, but the state suggests that individuals file for Disaster Unemployment Assistance (DUA) with the federal government.
+Florida: Currently, the one-week waiting period has been waived due to Covid-19, but this is set to expire on September 5, 2020, unless renewed.
+Individuals can file for Disaster Unemployment Assistance (DUA) with the federal government.
 Individuals unemployed as result of a major disaster declared by the President may collect DUA if (1) that individual is out of work as a “direct result” of a major disaster; (2) does not qualify for standard unemployment insurance from any state; and (3) applies for benefits 30 days after the disaster is declared.

 North Carolina: There is no formal waiver of the waiting period by the North Carolina Department of Commerce, Division of Employment Security (DES), however workers who are out of work as a direct result of a hurricane may be eligible for benefits from the Disaster Unemployment Assistance program, which is funded by the federal government in areas affected by natural disasters.
 There is no waiting period for these benefits.